SighticAnalytics/iris-integrate-ios/PrivacyPolicy.md

 ## Sharing Your Information

-No person information is stored nor shared with third parties.
+No personal information is stored nor shared with third parties.
 No personal information leaves the device.

 ## Security